arjunsoni07/o-list-e-commerce-analytics/README.md

 Olist is a leading Brazilian e-commerce platform that connects thousands of small businesses with consumers nationwide.
 In this section, we'll dive into an in-depth analysis of the products sold on the Olist marketplace.
 We'll explore trends in product categories, pricing, customer reviews, and more to uncover insights that can help businesses optimize their product offerings and marketing strategies.

+# The Goals of this Challenge
+Validate and clean the data to improve accuracy and usability.
+Analyze the data to address the problem statement and KPIs.
+Offer recommendations to Olist company.